kennethassogba/find-graph-path/README.md

 # Some algorithms for solving graph path finding problems

-This project comes from the python course of my master [Mathematical Engineering](https://m2ingmath.math.upmc.fr/impe/).
+This project comes from the python course of my master in [Mathematical Engineering](https://m2ingmath.math.upmc.fr/impe/).
 The objective is to find the shortest path between two points of a cartesian grid, which we will represent as a graph.

 The code includes :
 - 3 folders (input, Tests, docs) which contain what their name says